 Due to the growing number of qualified information security professionals, interviews are becoming increasingly competitive.
 For that reason, one's interview performance will ultimately determine the outcome.
 Overestimating your interviewing skills -- and underestimating your competition -- can be a recipe for disaster, but proper preparation can be the difference between selection and rejection.
 Before heading into an information security job interview, here are some guidelines to follow to better prepare for these meetings.

 Many times, this information can be determined by researching information security issues within the potential employer's industry.
 Retailers may be concerned with the PCI Data Security Standard, for example, while a health care organization will have to focus on HIPAA and securing medical records, and a technology company may require particular knowledge in secure software development.
-It is also a good idea to read recent news articles about the company or even its annual report to investors
+It is also a good idea to read recent news articles about the company or even its annual report to investors to pick up any current events that emphasize information security-related issues.
+Even corporate marketing brochures can be useful in determining how security is used as a selling point.

 Use the job description as a guide, but do not treat it as gospel.
 One of the most common requests from candidates prior to an information security job interview is to receive a copy of the job description.
 Job descriptions are good at providing guidelines, but they often fail to communicate the true essence of what the employer is searching for.
 There are many reasons why relying on an information security job description as a sole source of preparation is a big mistake.